 Other red flags in a resume writing service

-- Customer service that is limited to a chatbot or a call center overseas.
+• Customer service is limited to a chatbot or a call center overseas.

 Elements of a High-Quality Professional/Executive Resume and LinkedIn Writing Service